esper-io/console_docs/docs/esper-enhanced-updates/README.md

-## What are Esper Enhanced Updates?
+## What are Esper Software Updates?